AngriestSCV/AngryShaderForgeDocumentation/docs/nodes.md

 ### Split
 ![split](node-images/split.png)

 This node splits a multi component input into parts.
-The outputs dynamically change to match the avaliable ones in the input.
+The outputs dynamically change to match the available ones in the input.

 ### Raw Text